• Skip to primary navigation

 The most common question is how to differentiate between those two.
 While they come from the same family, they have quite different flavors specially during the process of preserving or canning.

 when it comes to the “fishy taste” well anchovies definitely have a stronger taste.
-Anchovies also are smaller in size with a darker toned flesh compared to sardines.
+Anchovies also are smaller in size with a darker toned flesh.A hand holding a cooked sardine with a wooden spoon showing the perfectly cooked fish

 How to Store Sardines